Personal profile

 Other research

 I currently co-supervise 3 PhD students.
-Their projects cover shadow care infrastructures in migrant communities in Greater Manchester; depletion and social reproduction crises in UK healthcare; and solidarity economies in Greater Manchester.
-I have co-supervised to completion 10 PhD projects, on: the politics of labour reforms in neoliberalising Italy; utilities-based indebtedness in Greece; Corbynism, democracy and neoliberalism; the role of economic forums in promoting neoliberal development in India and Turkey; everyday life and questions of recognition and distinction in Turkey; the politics of labour in the Euro Area's strategies of competitiveness; the revival of financialised securitisation in the EU; the relationship between art and politics in the work of Alfredo Jaar; political education and civil society in Egypt; and power hierarchies and struggles within the WTO.
+Their projects cover: Shadow care infrastructures in migrant communities in Greater Manchester; Depletion and social reproduction crises in UK healthcare; Contestations of urban spaces in Greater Manchester.
+I have co-supervised to completion 10 PhD projects, on: The politics of labour reforms in neoliberalising Italy; Utilities-based indebtedness in Greece; Corbynism, democracy and neoliberalism; The role of economic forums in promoting neoliberal development in India and Turkey; Everyday life and questions of recognition and distinction in Turkey; The politics of labour in the Euro Area's strategies of competitiveness; The revival of financialised securitisation in the EU; The relationship between art and politics in the work of Alfredo Jaar; Political education and civil society in Egypt; Power hierarchies and struggles within the WTO.
 Several of these have been co-supervised with a colleague from outside Politics; I welcome opportunities to be part of a cross-disciplinary supervisory team.

-I would be delighted to supervise PhD students in the areas listed under the 'Research' heading of my profile and/or as indicated by my publications record.
-Moreover, I am happy to welcome doctoral researchers to Manchester as a Visiting Student.
-I have mentored 7 students up to now, whose projects concerned: authoritarian neoliberalism in Chile and Colombia; struggles over water in Ireland and Australia; the politics of organising labour at chokepoints in Brazil and Portugal; women's experiences of household indebtedness in Greece and Turkey; debates about neo-Gramscian theory; struggles over social reproduction and crisis in Spain; and neoliberalisation processes in Italy since the 1970s.
+I have mentored 7 doctoral students and 1 postdoctoral researcher as Visiting Researchers, whose projects concerned: Authoritarian neoliberalism in Chile and Colombia; Class inequalities and South African development strategies; Struggles over water privatisation in Ireland and Australia; The politics of organising labour at chokepoints in Brazil and Portugal; Women's experiences of household indebtedness in Greece and Turkey; Debates about neo-Gramscian theory; Struggles over social reproduction and crisis in Spain; Neoliberalisation processes in Italy since the 1970s.

 Expertise related to UN Sustainable Development Goals